Background pattern

 Hepatitis (inflammation of the liver)

-Liver insufficiency (liver dysfunction)
+Liver failure (liver malfunction)

-Liver necrosis (dead tissue in the liver)
+Liver necrosis (dead liver tissue)

 Unknown